Bliwi/image-captioning/README.md

 A Piwigo plugin that generates captions for your images using the ChatGPT API.
 The goal of the plugin is to generate captions for use with piwigo's Quick search feature to find images more easily and accessibility.

+# Gemini Branches are more up to date

+I have spent more time working on the gemini branches because the API is cheaper, allowing me to test and develop the code more.

 ---

 ## Requirements